Blogpost · March 21, 2026

 Let's think step by step:

-When CoT Helps Most
+When CoT helps most

-• Multi-step arithmetic problems.
+• Multi-step arithmetic and algebra problems.

-• Logical reasoning tasks.
+• Logical reasoning and deduction tasks.

 • Complex question answering requiring inference.

-• Code debugging and generation.
+• Code debugging and algorithm design.

 • Planning and scheduling problems.